AI for ecommerce

 Peak-season WISMO queue

-The AI groups order-status questions, pulls tracking links, drafts replies, and escalates delayed or high-value orders.
+The AI groups the questions, pulls tracking links, drafts replies, and escalates delayed or high-value orders.

 EXAMPLE · 02